awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-format.md

 # Format Options for ETL Output in AWS Glue<a name="aws-glue-programming-etl-format"></a>

-Various AWS Glue PySpark methods and transforms specify their input and/or output format using a `format` parameter and a `format_options` parameter\.
+Various AWS Glue PySpark and Scala methods and transforms specify their input and/or output format using a `format` parameter and a `format_options` parameter\.
 These parameters can take the following values:

 ## format="avro"<a name="aws-glue-programming-etl-format-avro"></a>